GBA-6 Hunza

-GBA-6 (Hunza-I) is a constituency in Hunza District for Gilgit Baltistan Assembly which is represented by Obaidullah Baig.
+GBA-6 Hunza is a constituency in Hunza District for Gilgit Baltistan Assembly which is represented by Naik Nam Karim of Pakistan People's Party.

 History

 Constituency

 Before 2015, the constituency was in the Hunza-Nagar District.
 In 2015, when Hunza was made a separate district, GBA-6 was made its constituency.

 Candidates

 Mir Ghazanfar Ali Khan of Pakistan Muslim League N for the session 2015-20.
 After appointment of Mir Ghazanfar Ali Khan as Governor, the political seat of the constituency became empty.
 His son Shah Salim Khan was elected in by elections of 2016.
 He was later disqualified by the honorable court being a bank defaulter in 2018.
 After disqualification of Shah Salim Khan the seat remained vacant till elections 2020.